Royale Union Saint-Gilloise: 2024–25: Historic title triumph

 Supporters invade the pitch following Union's victory in the 2024–25 Belgian Pro League.

 Union started the 2024–25 season under new coach Sébastien Pocognoli with a 2–1 away win over Club Brugge in the Belgian Super Cup, securing their first ever title in the competition.

 They entered in the third qualifying round of the league phase of the Champions League, but lost 4–1 to Slavia Prague on aggregate.
 This loss did however grant them automatic entry into the Europa League league phase, where they would finish 21st and advance to the knockout playoffs round as an unseeded team.
 They were drawn against Dutch side AFC Ajax in the playoffs round.

 Domestically, they enjoyed a historic league campaign.
 After finishing the regular season in third place behind Genk and Club Brugge, they entered the Championship Playoffs in strong form.
 They went unbeaten in the playoffs, winning nine matches and drawing once.
 Their impressive run included a crucial 1–0 away win over playoff leaders Club Brugge.
 On the final matchday, a 3–1 victory over Gent sealed their first top-flight title in 90 years, finally achieving glory after three previous near-misses since their promotion.
 The triumph also secured their first-ever spot in the Champions League league phase for the following season.

+2025–26: Belgian Cup title and second-place league finish

+Union SG competed in the UEFA Champions League for the first time in the club's history, recording three victories from eight matches during the league phase, with wins over PSV Eindhoven, Galatasaray and Atalanta.
+Domestically, they finished top of the Belgian Pro League regular season, three points ahead of rivals Club Brugge.
+They later secured their second cup title since promotion, defeating Anderlecht 3–1 after extra time in the Belgian Cup final.
+However, Union were unable to convert their regular-season success into a league title, ultimately finishing as runners-up after suffering a 5–0 defeat to Club Brugge during the championship play-offs.